shakti365/reinforcement-learning-notes/lecture-1-intro.md

 #### TL;DR:

-There are two compenents: _agent_ and _environment_ each having its own state
+There are two components: _agent_ and _environment_ each having its own state

 Agent receives some _observation_ and _reward_ at each step based on which it takes _action_